Scientism: Overview

 It is also sometimes used to describe the universal applicability of the scientific method, and the opinion that empirical science constitutes the most authoritative worldview or the most valuable part of human learning, sometimes to the complete exclusion of other opinions, such as historical, philosophical, economic or cultural opinions.
 It has been defined as "the view that the characteristic inductive methods of the natural sciences are the only source of genuine factual knowledge and, in particular, that they alone can yield true knowledge about man and society".
 The term scientism is also used by historians, philosophers, and cultural critics to highlight the possible dangers of lapses towards excessive reductionism with respect to all topics of human knowledge.

 For social theorists practising the tradition of Max Weber, such as Jürgen Habermas and Max Horkheimer, the concept of scientism relates significantly to the philosophy of positivism, but also to the cultural rationalization for modern Western civilization.
-Ernesto Sabato, physicist and enssayist, speaks in his book "Hombres y Engranajes" (Men and gears) of the "superstition of science" as the most contradictory of all superstitions, since this would be the "superstition that one should not be superstitious".
-Says: "science had become a new magic and the man in the street believed in it the more the less he understood it".
+Ernesto Sabato, physicist and essayist, wrote in his 1951 essay Hombres y engranajes ("Man and mechanism") of the "superstition of science" as the most contradictory of all superstitions, since this would be the "superstition that one should not be superstitious".
+He wrote: "science had become a new magic and the man in the street believed in it the more the less he understood it".

 Definitions

-Reviewing the references to scientism in the works of contemporary scholars, Gregory R. Peterson detected two main general themes:
+Reviewing the references to scientism in the works of contemporary scholars in 2003, Gregory R. Peterson detected two main general themes: